Recognizing Impairment in the Workplace for Florida Nurses

 CEBroker 24hr Bagde

-• Meets Florida Board of Nursing’s continuing education requirement on recognizing workplace impairment.
+• Meets the Florida Board of Nursing’s 2-hour CE requirement on impairment in the workplace.

 Approvals and Accreditation:

-The CE Learning Network (CELN) is an accredited provider of continuing nursing education recognized by:
+CE Learning Network (CELN) is an accredited provider of continuing education for nurses, recognized by the Florida Board of Nursing and the District of Columbia Board of Nursing.